 - Certified copies of your high school and university degrees including certified translations unless they are written in German, English or French

 - A topical curriculum vitae (CV) detailing your education and work experience

-- A certificate on your German language expertise proving skills equalling the level “A2“ according to the Common European Framework of Reference for Languages
+- a certificate on your German language expertise proving skills at the level “A2“ or above according to the Common European Framework of Reference for Languages

 Applicants from developing countries may apply for a special DAAD scholarship offered for the Master’s Course in Regional Science / Spatial Planning.
 For more details, please visit the DAAD‘s